The Golden Rule When Buying Real Estate

 When we negotiate on behalf of buyers however, the sales agent is granted no such advantage.

-For example if a property is quoted at $800,000+, the question we may want to know is what amount of money will buy the property "today?"
+For example if a property is quoted at "more than" $800,000, the question we may want to know is what amount of money will buy the property "today?"

 Any information we provide the agent can be manipulated to our advantage when brokering deal on our client's behalf.